teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 16. **MB755 — anonymous quote identity repair:** complete in source.
 The saved handler and v3 write service bind SQL `NULL` for anonymous authors; fresh schema and an idempotent migration use a nullable FK with `ON DELETE SET NULL`.
-Operational promotion remains paused until the migration and live observe write are verified.

-The next step is to deploy MB755, repeat supervised observe evidence on the same development channel, followed by an explicit promotion decision.
-Only if operational evidence justifies it should a distinct reviewed path consider automatic remediation;
+Migration and a disposable anonymous live write were verified on the development service without promoting the channel.
+17. **MB756 — supervised short-content pilot:** complete operationally.
+    `observe` was silent and write-free; `on` exercised bounded success, repeated fetch, malformed-document and unavailable-endpoint paths.
+The prior repository state was restored and temporary identities were removed.
+18. **MB757 — API v3 repository cleanup:** complete in source.
+Owner-only
+    `clearv3data` derives the exact private key for short and hashed package names, is idempotent and preserves legacy same-slug storage.

+The quote path is stabilized and receives no further expansion here.
+After MB757 deployment evidence, the next reviewed milestone should select a new domain facade outside Quotes rather than exposing SQL or broad bot internals.
-manual containment remains reversible and exact.
+Automatic remediation remains a separate decision; manual containment stays reversible and exact.

 ## Extraction order